 Frequently Asked Questions

 KU offers programs in approximately 70 countries throughout the world.
 Students can study in Africa, the Americas, Asia, Australia, or Europe.
-Visit the KU Travel Warning Policy if your student is interested in studying abroad in Travel Warning Countries.
+Visit the Study Abroad in High Risk Locations page if your student is interested in studying abroad in a location currently under a U.S. State Department Travel Advisory Level 3 or Level 4.

-When can my student study abroad?
-Does my student have to study abroad for a whole semester?
+When can students study abroad?
+Do they have to study abroad for a whole semester?

-The Office of Study Abroad offers semester, academic year, summer, winter break and spring break programs.
+Study Abroad & Global Engagement offers semester, academic year, summer, winter break and spring break programs.
 Students can participate in many programs as soon as the summer after his or her freshman year.
 Programs are available for both undergraduate and graduate students.

 Our study abroad programs do have GPA requirements.
 The GPA requirement will vary depending on the program however most of our programs require a cumulative GPA of 2.5 or above.
 GPA requirements are listed on the top of the program brochure page.
 It is also possible to search for programs based on their GPA requirement – this is located in the Advanced Program Search.
 If your student does not meet the minimum GPA, they can talk to their study abroad coordinator for more information on the GPA petition process.